-Media presenters deliver a variety of radio, television and live programs, including all music formats, music and chat programs, interview and talkback programs, news bulletins and sports programs.
-They may also present rock and classical music concerts that are broadcast live to air, and pre-recorded programs such as documentary and music specials.
+Media presenters deliver a variety of radio, television and live programmes, including all music formats, music and chat programmes, interview and talkback programmes, news bulletins and sports programmes.
+They may also present rock and classical music concerts that are broadcast live to air, and pre-recorded programmes such as documentary and music specials.

 Media presenters may perform the following tasks:

 - read commercials, both live and pre-recorded

 - provide station identification, time, weather and community announcements